Ward Identity and Scattering Amplitudes for Nonlinear Sigma Models: A Berends-Giele Relation

 At the classical level, Eq.~(\ref{eq:quantward}) can be turned into a recursion relation among tree-level semi-on-shell amplitudes.
 Let's define a $(2k+1)$-point tree vertex from $\tilde{{\cal O}}_k^a$, \bea &&V^{a_1 \cdots a_{2k+1},a} (p_1, \cdots, p_{2k+1}) \nonumber\\ &&= \frac{-i(-4)^{k} }{(2k+1) ! f^{2k}} \sum_\sigma C^{a_1 \cdots a_{2k+1}, a}_\sigma\ q \cdot p_{\sigma (2k+1)}\ , \eea where $\sigma$ is a permutation of $\{ 1,2, \cdots, 2k+1 \}$ and \bea && C^{a_1 \cdots a_{2k+1}, a}_\sigma \equiv T^{i_1}_{a a_{\sigma (1)}} T^{i_1}_{a_{\sigma (2)} b_1} T^{i_2}_{b_1 a_{\sigma (3)}} T^{i_2}_{a_{\sigma (4)} b_2} \cdots\nonumber\\ &&\qquad \times \ T^{i_k}_{b_{n-1} a_{\sigma (2k-1)}} T^{i_k}_{a_{\sigma (2k)} a_{\sigma (2k+1)}} \ . \eea Then the Berends-Giele recursion relation is obtained from Eq.~(\ref{eq:quantward}) by connecting the vertex in Eq.~(\ref{eq:vertex}) with either an external leg or the off-shell leg of a sub-semi-on-shell amplitude, whose on-shell legs are a subset of $\{p_1,\cdots, p_n\}$.
 In the end we arrive at \bea && q^2 J^{a_1 \cdots a_{n}, a} (p_1, \cdots ,p_{n}) = \nonumber\\ &&\quad i \sum_{k=1}^{[n/2]} \sum_{\{d^\ell\}} V^{b_1\cdots b_{2k+1},a}(q_{d^{\ell,1}},\cdots,q_{d^{\ell,2k+1}})\nonumber\\ &&\qquad \times \prod_{i=1}^{2k+1} J^{a_{d^{\ell,i}_1} a_{d^{\ell,i}_2}\cdots, b_i}(p_{d^{\ell,i}_1}, p_{d^{\ell,i}_2},\cdots)\ . \eea Here $d^\ell=\{d^{\ell,i}\}$ is a way to divide $\{1,2,\cdots, n\}$ into $2k+1$ disjoint, non-ordered subsets.
 The $j$th element of $d^{\ell,i}$ is denoted by $d^{\ell,i}_j$ and $q_{d^{\ell,i}}=\sum_j p_{d^{\ell,i}_j}$.

 Semi-on-shell amplitudes in \nlsm\ are not invariant under field redefinitions and depend on the particular parameterization employed to write down the Lagrangian.
-It is then interesting to compare Eq.~(\ref{eq:bgrelation}) with that obtained using Feynman diagrams in Ref.~\cite{Kampf:2013vha}.
-Recall that Feynman vertices in $SU(N)$ \nlsm\ always contain an even number of legs, while those in Eq.~(\ref{eq:vertex}) contain $2k+1$ legs.
-In fact, this is the very first hint of the extended cubic scalar interactions associated with the subleading single-soft factor.
-In addition, the vertex in Eq.~(\ref{eq:vertex}) arises from the operator insertion of $\tilde{\cal O}^a_k(q)$, which carries momentum injection of $q^\mu$.
-Again this is in contrast with the traditional Feynman vertex from a Lagrangian.

-The explicit Adler's zero in the limit $q^\mu\to 0$ in Eq.~(\ref{eq:vertex}) greatly facilitates the calculation of the subleading single soft limit of the \nlsm, which we turn to next.
+It is then interesting to highlight the difference between Eq.~(\ref{eq:bgrelation}) from that obtained using Feynman diagrams in Ref.~\cite{Kampf:2013vha}.
+The vertex in Eq.~(\ref{eq:bgrelation}) arises from the operator insertion of $\tilde{\cal O}^a_k(q)$, which carries momentum injection of $q^\mu$.
+In fact, as we will see, the cubic interaction of the extended biadjoint scalar is given by the matrix element of $\tilde{\cal O}^a_1(0)$, which is a three-point vertex.
+In addition, the explicit Adler's zero in the limit $q^\mu\to 0$ in Eq.~(\ref{eq:vertex}) greatly facilitates the calculation of the subleading single soft limit of the \nlsm, which we turn to next.